loafey/master-thesis/Thesis/3.0. System-level functional language.typ

 = System-level Functional Language

+This chapter will go into details about System-Level Functional Language.
+Before going into details we will talk about the goals and what the vision for the language is.

+System-Level Functional Language (SLFL) is meant to be an intermediate compilation target for linearly typed functional programming languages.
+Popular compilation targets today are LLVM, Cranelift, C, and compiling to assembly languages directly.
+// Although the aforementioned alternatives are all viable, for a functional programming language several transformations have to be made.
+For instance, most functional programming languages have closures.

 SLFL consists of two fragments; positive and negative.
 The positive fragment describes how terms are created, while the negative fragment describes how terms are consumed.
 Two kinds, known size ($n,m$) and stack size $omega$.
 Continuation-passing style.